-When the MTIME parameter is specified, the service must add extra columns to the output table (in addition to that specified in the select statement of the query), with utypes Record.Modified and Record.Deleted.
-The values in this column are the time-stamp when the last insert/update occurred or when the row was deleted respectively.
+When the MTIME parameter is specified and supported by the service, the service must add extra columns to the output table (in addition to that specified in the select statement of the query), with utypes Record.Modified and Record.Deleted.
+The values in these columns are the timestamps when the last insert/update occurred or when the row was deleted respectively.
 One value must be set and the other null for every row in the table; values are in ISO8601 format.
 Rows that are thus marked as deleted must include values for one or more column(s) that uniquely identify the row, but other column values may be null.

-The MTIME parameter must not be used with queries that select from multiple tables.
+The MTIME parameter cannot be used with queries that select from multiple tables.
 If MTIME is used in a such a query the service must reject the request and return an error document.